Kinometric Kinometric Data Analyzer Test / Debug Tool

 Phase 1: Foundation Completed Staff confidentiality agreement created and signed by all current users before access Done

-Phase 3: Initial Rollout Q2 2026 All current workforce members complete training; document completion dates; address any knowledge gaps Planned
+Phase 3: Initial Rollout Q2 2026 All current workforce members complete training; document completion dates; address any knowledge gaps In Progress

 Phase 4: Ongoing Annual Annual refresher training; update materials for new threats; train new hires within 30 days of access Planned